The terrifying hour as employees and shoppers hid when a gunman went on a shooting spree at a Colorado grocery store - KRDO

 “He cared about this community … and he was willing to die to protect others,” she said.

-One of the other victims, Rikki Olds, was a front-end manager at the store, her uncle, Bob Olds, told CNN.
+“They always carry a profound memory from the old country but love it here as well,” Petrovic told CNN.
+“To them, it’s beyond comprehension that they fled war and were forced out of their homes and came here for a better life and then have this tragedy happen.”

-She was a “strong, independent young woman” who was raised by her grandparents, he said.
-“She was so energetic and charismatic and she was a shining light in this dark world.”
+Petrovic described Stanisic as a “really good boy” who was brought up to respect other people.
+He loved snowboarding and basketball and would play with church members often.

-Denny Stong was a “wise young man,” according to his coworker Logan Ezra Smith.
+Denny Stong, another King Soopers worker, was a “wise young man,” according to coworker Logan Ezra Smith.

 Suzanne Fountain “was a person who all of her life really was about doing service, helping others,” her longtime friend Helen Forster told CNN’s Erin Burnett.